small black dot on large white background

 Choose healthier, cheaper, and safer appliances.

 There is a lot of noise and pressure about so many of the decisions we make every day, but as Saul Griffith, author of Electrify: An Optimist's Playbook for Our Clean Energy Future explains, most of your climate impact comes down to just a handful of major purchasing decisions: your car, heating/cooling system, hot water heater, dryer and stove.
-If we all electrify those machines at replacement time, instead of buying new fossil fuel machines, we make a huge dent in our carbon emissions.
+If we all electrify those machines at replacement time, instead of buying new fossil fuel appliances, we can make our homes healthier, safer, less expensive to operate - and also make a huge dent in our carbon emissions.

 Rewiring America has put out a very helpful introductory guide to getting started with electrifying your home.
 Electrify Now has a great library of webinars as well.
-And RMI has just published a series of Factsheets tailored to individual States, including MA, MD, WA, IL, NY, ME, WI, PA, CO, TX, MI, WI, OR, NV, and OH.
-Learn more about Heat Pumps and many other home electrification benefits from Green Energy Consumers (and sign up for one of their great webinars).
+And RMI has just published a series of factsheets tailored to individual States, including MA, MD, WA, IL, NY, ME, WI, PA, CO, TX, MI, WI, OR, NV, and OH.
+Learn more about Heat Pumps for efficient and clean cooling and heating, and many other home electrification benefits from Green Energy Consumers (and sign up for one of their great webinars).

 Helpful Links: